Mortgage fraudster gets another decade in UK jail

-LONDON A convicted fraudster who pleaded guilty to helping mastermind one of Britain's largest mortgage frauds has had a 13-year jail sentence extended by 10 years after failing to pay back about 30 million pounds.
+LONDON Dec 3 A convicted fraudster who pleaded guilty to helping mastermind one of Britain's largest mortgage frauds has had a 13-year jail sentence extended by 10 years after failing to pay back about 30 million pounds ($50 million).

 Saghir Afzal, who was sentenced to jail two years ago, was told by Westminster Magistrates' Court in London on Tuesday he would have to serve the additional sentence unless the confiscation order plus accrued interest were paid in full.